 - Reporting Function in iLab

-The common Equipment room was configured to allow access 24/7 to a variety of user driven equipment for trained investigators.
-Equipment that can be accessed here include:
+The Common Equipment Room is located in HSRF 307 and allows 24/7 access to a variety of user driven equipment for trained investigators.
+Equipment includes:

 - Imaging equipment including: Bio-Rad Pharos FX PLUS and Versa Doc 4000 MP

 Design teams for both Microarray and Massively Parallel Sequencing have been assembled that include staff from the respective facilities plus bioinformaticians from the Molecular Bioinformatics Shared Resource and the Vermont Genetics Network Bioinformatics Core.
 All design team members maintain dedicated time weekly to provide this support.

 Citing the Advanced Genome Technologies Core (DNA Analysis and Massively Parallel Sequencing Core Arms)

 Please remember to cite the University of Vermont Cancer Center Advanced Genome Technologies Core in your abstracts and publications.
 These citations demonstrate to the NCI and other funding organizations (as well as the UVM administration) the importance of this facility to UVM researchers and thereby encourage their continued support.
 We try to keep a current list of all publications that cite the facility, so please let us know as when your papers are published.

 For Cancer Qualifying projects that were completed prior to Nov.
 30, 2008:

 - "The automated DNA sequencing (or other molecular analyses, i.e. rtQ-PCR, Molecular Imaging, etc.) was performed in the University of Vermont Cancer Center DNA Analysis Facility and was supported in part by grant P30CA22435 from the NCI.
 The views expressed are those of the author and do not represent the views of the NCI."

 For Cancer Qualifying projects that were completed after Nov.
 30, 2008: